Duncans Cove, Nova Scotia: Lighthouse

 The present lighthouse, a concrete tower, was built in 1967 and is situated high atop a bluff.
 The lighthouse was automated in the 1990s, and an array of remote navigational aids was erected.
 The light-keepers house was left vacant for several years, then rented, and then vacant once more.
 It was burned by vandals in 2004.

 There is an area of pavement around the base of the lighthouse tower which once served as a parking lot popular with sightseers.
-The road leading up to the lighthouse has been closed to vehicle traffic, and is now only accessible by foot.
-It is a whale-watching location during January and February, when pods of fin whales feed in the area before migrating elsewhere.
+The road leading up to the lighthouse has been closed to vehicle traffic and is now accessible only by foot.
+It is a whale-watching location during January and February when pods of fin whales feed in the area before migrating elsewhere.